Lookism (manhwa): Plot

-Park Hyung Seok is an unpopular and bullied high-school student who is looked down on by his fellow student for his obesity.
+Park Hyung Seok is an unpopular and bullied high school student who is looked down on by his fellow students for his obesity.
 Bullied and harassed every day by a delinquent, he takes out his anger verbally on his mother and asks for a school transfer.
 Resolving to run away from his problems and start anew, he moves to Seoul and plans to attend a new high school.
 A few nights before he begins school, however, he receives a new body that is tall, muscular, and handsome.
 When one body is in use, the other falls asleep; he can switch bodies by waking up the sleeping one.

 His days are split between the two bodies: the handsome one for the daytime, and the original for the night.
-As Daniel Park (Park Hyung Seok) lives with two bodies, he begins to see how much the world discriminates against people considered unattractive or different.
-He experiences discrimination and hate for his original body, kindness, and special treatment of others.
-His new body makes him a social-media influencer, a trainee for an entertainment company, and a clothing model.
+As Daniel Park (Park Hyung Seok) lives with two bodies, he begins to see how much the world discriminates against ugly people.
+He experiences discrimination and hate for his original body while receiving kindness and special treatment in his new body.
+He soon becomes a social media influencer, a trainee for an entertainment company, and a fashion model.
 At night, however, Daniel's dream life becomes a harsh reality when he returns to his original body.